US-CBP/email-mq-bridge/README.md

   java-mail-properties:
     mail.imap.socketFactory.class: "javax.net.ssl.SSLSocketFactory"

-The following property will have no effect and is a hold-over from a polling solution.
-If you are interested in a polling solution look through the history of EmailFlow.
-Changing this property has no effect on the program. email.pollTimeInSeconds: 5

 To run type mvn spring-boot:run in command line.
 You can also install the program, pick the jar out, put the jar in the same folder as the application.yml file (or in a classpath as described in the spring documentation) and then run by typing:

 `java -jar .\email-to-queue-0.0.1-SNAPSHOT.jar`